craftcms/apple-news/README.md

 ## Usage

-Once your Channel classes are set up and included properly, you should be able to see a new “Apple News Channels” pane within your Edit Entry pages, for entries that have at least one Channel whose `matchEntry()` method returns `true`.
+Once your Channel classes are set up and included properly, a new “Apple News Channels” pane appear in the right column of Edit Entry pages, for entries that have at least one matching channel.

 <img src="article-pane.png" width="383" height="104" alt="The Apple News pane">